apache/camel-website/content/blog/2023/07/camel-k-2-0/index.md

 We don't expect you to make any change on the old API though.
 As for `Kamelet`, the Kubernetes cluster will take care to automatically upgrade this (as it's just a change in the versioning).

-> **Warning** make sure not to downgrade to Camel K version 1 once you have upgraded to version 2, because there won't be any conversion from `v1` to `v1alpha1` and it may result in a fatal error.
+WARNING: make sure not to downgrade to Camel K version 1 once you have upgraded to version 2, because there won't be any conversion from `v1` to `v1alpha1` and it may result in a fatal error.

 The old `v1alpha1.KameletBinding` will still be supported in this release in order to give you the time to make the needed change and move all your KameletBindings to [`v1.Pipe`](/camel-k/next/apis/camel-k.html#_camel_apache_org_v1_Pipe).
 Try to give priority to this operation because the `v1alpha1` is now deprecated and will be removed within the next versions of Camel K.